wso2/cellery-spec/README.md

 #### Parameters
 A parameter represents an external entity that a particular component require to operate.
 The parameter can be a environment variable, secret or a configuration map.
-Environment variables can be passed into a cell runtime via two ways as given below.

-1) With `-e` inline param when running the cell (e.g: cellery run wso2cellery/test:1.0.0 -e myEnv=test)
-2) Any environment variable starts with `CELLERY`.
-In that case, users do not need to pass it via inline variable, they can simply export the intended environment variable it and run the cell.

 #### API
 An API represents a defined set of functions and procedures that the services of the Components inside a Cell exposes